CloudNetService/website/versioned_docs/version-3.3/modules/smart.md

 It can automatically start services depending on the player count on other services.

 ## Configuration
 The configuration is individually for each task.
-In can be found in the task file of the specific task in the `local/tasks/` directory (e.g. `local/tasks/Lobby.json`).
+It can be found in the task file of the specific task in the `local/tasks/` directory (e.g. `local/tasks/Lobby.json`).

 ### enabled